Check what you know

 • Check that tyres, brakes, wipers, heater and demisters are all in working order.

-• Use the demister and windscreen wipers to clear your windows of frost or ice before setting out on a journey.
+• Use the demister and windscreen wipers to clear your windows of frost or ice before setting off.

 • Look out for animals crossing the road, especially deer.